eriqande/MixedUpSlimSims/README.md

 devtools::install_github("eriqande/MixedUpSlimSims")
 ```

-However, in order to use it, you will also have to set up some conda
+However, in order to use it, you will also have to set up a conda
 environments, and, if you are working on Mac with Apple Silicon (M1 chip
 or higher) you actually have to run your R/RStudio session using an
 x86_64 version of R that will run through Rosetta on you Mac.